 Promethazine hydrochloride is a part of a similarly named class of drugs called phenothiazines.
 These types of drugs don’t help manage pain or anxiety by affecting neurotransmitters (like narcotics do), but instead affects histamines.

 Histamines are important molecules that signals cells telling them what to do and when.
 They are best known (and infamous for) their role in causing pesky allergic reactions but are also involved in our immune system, feelings of tiredness, and nausea.
 Promethazine and other phenothiazines prevent the release of these molecules, effectively acting as an antihistamine but also having sedative and anti-vomiting capabilities.

 Sounds pretty harmless so far, right?

 Like gabapentin, the potential dangers of promethazine aren’t so much the drug itself, but how it interacts with other drugs.
-Promethazine can prolong or intensify the sedative effects of central nervous system depressants which includes alcohol, barbiturates, narcotics, antidepressants, and tranquilizers.
+Promethazine can prolong or intensify the sedative effects of other central nervous system depressants which includes alcohol, barbiturates, opioids, antidepressants, and tranquilizers.
 It can also have negative interactions with other medications such as vasopressors or anticholinergics.